qiine/qiine-nvim-conf/README.md

   similar is a must.

   I have not spent any time making my nvim config usable with other terminals and don't plan to.
-(I know Konsol struggles)
+(I know Konsole struggles)

 * git
 * ripgrep